The Little Mermaid: Ariel The Little Mermaid Headlines a Top Disney Movie

 This edition was only available December 2008-January 2009.

 Disney went back to its roots with "The Little Mermaid" It really was Disney's first pure classic fairy tale since 1959's near-disastrous "Sleeping Beauty."
 The studio almost made a version of this in the 1930s, but the studio had too many projects going on in the "Snow White" days and "The Little Mermaid" never happened.
-This Disney movie only happened when the studio refocused on the classic fairy tale by Danish author fifty years after the first plans for it were laid, when classic, Disney-style animation was experiencing the first, faint stirrings of a revival with "The Land Before Time" and "The Secret of NIMH" and a few other new titles in the '80s.
+This Disney movie only happened when the studio refocused on the classic fairy tale by Danish author Hans Christian Andersen fifty years after the first plans for it were laid, when classic, Disney-style animation was experiencing the first, faint stirrings of a revival with "The Land Before Time" and "The Secret of NIMH" and a few other new titles in the '80s.
 Original treatments that had been made back in the 1930s - the studio's true glory days - inspired and in some cases guided the animators doing "The Little Mermaid," so it really was a continuation of the true Disney legacy.

 Ariel's father, King Triton.